 Material reception conditions may be provided in kind or in the form of financial allowances.
-According to former Article 18(1) L 4540/2018, and now Article 56(1) IPA, where housing is provided in kind, it should take one or a combination of the following forms:
+According to Article 60(1) of the Asylum Code, where housing is provided in kind, it should take one or a combination of the following forms:

 - Premises used for the purpose of housing applicants during the examination of an application for international protection made at the border or in transit zones;

 - Accommodation centres, which can operate in properly customised public or private buildings, under the management of public or private non-profit entities or international organisations and guarantee a suitable standard of living;

 - Private houses, flats and hotels, rented for the purposes of accommodation programmes implemented by public or private non-profit entities or international organisations.

 In all cases, the provision of housing is under the supervision of the competent reception authority, in collaboration, where appropriate, with other competent state bodies.
 The law provides that the specific situation of vulnerable persons, such as minors (accompanied and unaccompanied), people with disabilities, elderly people, single-parent households and pregnant women, should be taken into account in the provision of reception conditions.

 In practice, a variety of accommodation schemes remained in place as of the end of 2022.
 These included mainly large-scale camps, initially designed as emergency accommodation facilities on the mainland, Closed Control Access Centres (CCACs) operated –under EU funding– on the Eastern Aegean islands, where asylum seekers are contained in prison-like conditions, and to a significantly lesser degree apartments and NGO-run facilities (see Types of Accommodation).